My maternal grandparents- James Eugene Cartmill & Gladys Toy Cartmill

 Lavina Wells died in 1888 on the family's farm and was buried in Knox Hill Cemetery off Adams Road in Bath County.
 Soon after her death, Mayhall moved to Breathitt County, Kentucky where his daughter Rebekah resided.
 It was there in 1889 that Mayhall received his certificate for a botanical system and became known for his famous 'blood poisoning cure'.
 This medicine seemingly cured blood infections that would otherwise constitute the loss of a limb or death.
 The remedy made Mayhall a much sought after celebrity of sorts.
 He remarried a woman named Mary Fugate and treated patients well up until his older years, passing away in Breathitt County on March 3, 1902.

-settled in the Preston area and Frank in the Forge Hill community.
+Mayhall's sons Zachariah and Benjamin, or Frank as he was called, stayed in Bath County and continued to practice the unconventional medicinal ways as they were passed to them.
+Zachariah settled in the Preston area and Frank in the Forge Hill community.
 They stayed busy treating patients and curing otherwise incurable ailments with their botanical system.
 Frank married Effie Hunt and their daughter, Wynona, was my great-grandmother.

 Doctors Zachariah and Frank Wells